A Quantum Linear Systems Pathway for Solving Differential Equations: Block Encoding of Sparse Matrices

 \section{Block Encoding of Sparse Matrices}

 In this section, we present the final circuit for block encoding of sparse matrices using coherent permutation \cite{setty2025block}.
 The approach employs PREP/UNPREP operators in conjunction with shift (left $L$, right $R$), delete, and insert operators.
-The coherent permutation mechanism plays a central role in reducing the complexity of multi-controlled X (MCX) gates and achieving nearest-neighbor connectivity, resulting in hardware-efficient circuit designs.
-The overall construction is depicted in \cref{fig:A3_Block_Encode}, where $\text{P}_{\text{L}}$ and $\text{P}_{\text{R}}$ represent left- and right-ended permutations, respectively.
+The coherent permutation mechanism plays a central role in reducing the control overhead of multi-controlled X (MCX) gates and achieving nearest-neighbor connectivity, resulting in hardware-efficient circuit designs.
+The overall construction is depicted in \cref{fig:A3_Block_Encode}, where $\text{P}_{\text{F}}$ represent permutation with fixed indices set $F$.
 Further implementation details are provided in \cite{setty2025block}.